Let’s face it, security cameras are everywhere, and for a darn good reason!

 #6 Netvue Outdoor Wireless Camera

-This item is more known for its reliability as an outside security camera.
+This is a well known camera for its reliability in tough conditions.
 With its IP66 certification, the Netvue Security cam can withstand extreme temps at -4F to 112F which makes useful even in snow or maybe a storm.

 I have one camera set up with a 100 degree viewing angle on a wall just right outside my property which is facing my house.
 With its infrared capability, it lets me record high definition videos even in pitch-black surroundings.